denten-books/plain-text/2-device.md

 motions of reading.
 Instead, we erroneously privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
 Neither are outward signs sufficient to indicate reading and comprehension.
-The physical motions, of gliding one's eyes across the page and saying the words out loud, must connect in some way with appropriate internal, mental representations.
+The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental representations.

-But in fact no such internal mechanisms can be known to us or communicated to others properly [@wittgenstein_blue_1965, 120].
-We can only intuit the reader's private experience of reading, or whether such reading attains the desired correspondence between inward state and outward sign.
-A reading pupil must convince his teacher that the scanned sign had the intended effect.
-This requires more words in a sort of an interrupted hermeneutic circle, the two sides of which do not quite connect to complete the communication feedback circuit.
+In fact no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein writes [@wittgenstein_blue_1965, 120].
+We can only intuit the reader's private experience of reading, or whether such reading attains the desired correspondence between outward sign and inward state.
+Absent first-hand access to private mental states of another, a reading pupil must convince his teacher that the scanned sign had the intended effect through language.
+This requires even more words in a sort of an interrupted hermeneutic circle, the two sides of which do not quite connect to complete the communication feedback circuit.
 To convince Socrates that he did more than memorize the words, Phaedrus must use more words, which are similarly unconvincing.
 What if those are memorized as well?
-What can we do to convince others that we have properly understood a text?
+What can be done to convince others that we have understood a text properly?
 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, as we would say today, is always mediated.
 In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
-We are ultimately limited by private sensations of knowledge.
+Barring that possibility, we are ultimately limited by private sensations of knowledge.
 Any sense of affirmation comes through further expression entailing further uncertainty.

-Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of communication, semiotics, or the mind.
-They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
+Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
+They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently pthe formative sources of modern computer science.
 Wittgenstein's experimental thought machines prefigure the modern computer.
 Wittgenstein conjures these fantastical broken mechanisms of comprehension ultimately to address the problem of symbolic interpretation.

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary